atomist/antlr/README.md

 Integration with [ANTLR for TypeScript](https://github.com/tunnelvisionlabs/antlr4ts) for Atomist automation [clients](https://github.com/atomist/automation-client-ts).

+ANTLR is a powerful parser generator, for which many grammars are available.

 This enables running path expressions against ANTLR ASTs in a consistent manner to ASTs produced by other grammars.